praxis-app/praxis/CONTRIBUTING.md

 that `npm run lint` reports problems rather than fixing them; run Prettier from your editor or with `npx prettier --write <paths>`.

-`CLAUDE.md` and `AGENTS.md` at the repo root describe the conventions this codebase follows, including backend module layout, frontend component structure, and when comments are wanted.

 ## Commit messages

 Commits use a short type prefix, such as `feat:`, `fix:`, `chore:`, `docs:`,